OpenFHE CI/CD Developers Guide

 Compiler Selection

 Selecting the compiler is a bit convoluted, the JSON syntax is used to create a map between compilers and the cmake options to use the compiler selected.
-This map uses the workflow_dispatch.inputs.compiler.options as the key, and the cmake equivalent option as the value.
+This map uses the workflow_call.inputs.compiler as the key in .github/workflows/generic_workflow.yml. and the cmake equivalent option as the value.

 Note